davawen/keal/README.md

 ```

 Different options are indicated by a field name, a colon, and a value.
 A choice list expects `name:`s, with optional icons and comments, finished with an `end`.
+Empty lines are ignored.

 - Keal can take the following actions:
   - `fork`: Closes the window, and continue the plugin as a separate process